 Is a Low Value of M2 the Ideal Laser Beam Quality?

-Yes, a low value of M2 is the ideal laser beam quality.
-Although, M2 is not the only measurement of value in laser cutting.
+Yes, a low M² value is ideal because it indicates performance near the diffraction limit.
+However, M² is one of several important metrics, and factors such as PiB and BPP also contribute valuable insights into overall beam effectiveness.
 Other approaches to analysis also provide good approximations for laser cutter effectiveness.
 However, no laser cutter with a high PiB or BPP is likely to have a disadvantageous M2 value, so each of the beam quality measures has a similar utility.

 Is a High Beam Quality Safe?